TresAmigosSD/SMV/docs/CDS_GDO.md

 # SMV Custom Data Selector (CDS) and Grouped Data Operator (GDO)

-A SMV Custom Data Selector (CDS) defines a sub-set of a group of records within a GroupedData, and user can define aggregations on this sub-set if data.
+A SMV Custom Data Selector (CDS) defines a sub-set of a group of records within a GroupedData, and user can define aggregations on this sub-set of data.

 A Grouped Data Operator (GDO) is a more general concept, which defines a way one GroupedData object can be mapped to another GroupedData object.

-## The `runAgg` Use Case and Client Code with CDS
+## The `runAgg` Use-Case and Client Code with CDS

 Consider credit card transaction data.
 For each transaction record, we want to calculate the sum of the dollar spend on the passed 7 days.